matthiasludwig/colaboratory/README.md

 - The Jupyter notebooks are split into two and include the indiviudal chapters of the class
 - images/ Subfolder includes references images for the Jupyter notebooks

-## CSbase
+## cs_base
 - The Jupyter notebook includes all notes from the [University of Helsinki's Cybersecurity Base Course](https://cybersecuritybase.mooc.fi/)

-## Codecademy
+## cc_webdev
-- The markdown files include my notes to the different paths.
+- The markdown files include my notes to the web development path.
 Currently I am completing the [Web Development path](https://www.codecademy.com/learn/paths/web-development)

 If you spot any inconsistencies or errors feel free to open a PR!